-McLeod County Housing and Redevelopment Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+McLeod County Housing and Redevelopment Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 McLeod County Housing and Redevelopment Authority serves McLeod County.